-Welcome to the Computer Engineering Undergraduate Program at the University of Pittsburgh.
+Welcome to the Computer Engineering Undergraduate Program at the University of Pittsburgh, a joint program of the Swanson School of Engineering and the School of Computing and Information.
 Our ABET accredited undergraduate program has been steadily rising with respect to both enrollment and quality of students.
 The word is out about Pitt’s commitment to the complete education of the student,

 which includes theory, practical application in innovative laboratory courses, and design and entrepreneurship.
 Additionally, Computer Engineering students can personalize their curriculum to leverage a wide range of topics and also take advantage of options for